brentgroves/repsys/a_status/meetings/jira_star_review.md

 Hi Team,

-As you know every 3 months we are to update our star review.
+At first I was going to meet with Kevin alone.
+Then I thought that I'm probably not the only one who gets stressed out with star reviews.
+It's not because I wasn't working towards goals because I was but it's because I didn't remember the exact goals that I set 3 months ago.

 This is a way to add your star review goals to your daily workflow.
+You don't have to use Jira, any project management software would do.
+I just chose Jira because it came up on google search as being one of the best.

 I wanted to give a quick demo of how we can use Jira to help us manage our star review goals.
-If you are interested please attend.
+If you are interested or if you have any other ideas that you think are better and would like to share then please attend.

 Thanks
 Brent